Sylius/SyliusResourceBundle/UPGRADE.md

 | Using AsResource attribute   | ❌ Disabled            | ❌              |

 The routing path uses dashes to separate words by default.
 Eg: `/shipping-categories`.
-On the new routing system only, you can use configure the bundle to use underscores instead.
+On the new routing system only, you can configure using underscores instead.
 Eg: `/shipping_categories`

 ```yaml
 # config/packages/